wlach/wrla.ch/src/posts/20260305084829-music-updates/index.md

 ![Thinkpad w520 Power Consumption](w520-power.jpg)

 Listening to a snapshot of my music collection from the mid 2000s is a bit of a time capsule, but it's been pleasant so far?
 There's a lot of stuff in my old collection that I haven't listened to in a while, and it's been fun to rediscover.
 I expect I'll be gradually putting newer stuff from Bandcamp into the rotation after that gets old.
-Already started to do that a bit: [Mandy Indiana](https://mandyindiana.bandcamp.com/) is great.
+Already started to do that a bit: [Mandy, Indiana](https://mandyindiana.bandcamp.com/) is great.

 ![Radiohead In Rainbows in Jellyfin](in-rainbows.png)